kgraefe/pdfpresenter/README.md

   3. Configure your monitors like the application says.
   4. Drag'n'drop the presentation icon on the Acrobat Reader window.
   5. Click the clock symbol to start the timer.
 (This is optional, obviously.)

+## Contribution

+### Code
+We love patches. :heart: Please fork the project, do your changes and make a pull request.

+### Translations
+Help translating this project on [Transifex](https://www.transifex.com/projects/p/pdfpresenter/).